jimender2/KataPokerHands/README.md

 The 3d rows should result in Black winning, not White since 2H 3D 5S 9C KD is higher than 2C 3H 4S 8C KH

+The second test case that was given is wrong.
+It should be black wins with a full house.